0x80/isolate-package/README.md

 unusable at the moment.
 Until that is resolved, the lockfile is automatically excluded for PNPM.

-_Tip:_ If you can't use a lockfile I advise you to declare dependencies using absolute versions in your manifest files.
-This doesn't prevent their dependencies from installing newer versions, but at least you minimize the risk of things breaking.
+_Tip:_ If you can't use a lockfile, a partial workaround would be to declare dependencies using exact versions in your manifest file.
+This doesn't prevent your dependencies dependencies from installing newer versions, like a lockfile would, but at least you minimize the risk of things breaking.

 ## Different Package Managers